Libertarianism in the United States

-Libertarianism includes anarchist and libertarian socialist tendencies, although they are not as widespread as in other countries.
-Murray Bookchin, a libertarian within this socialist tradition, argued that anarchists, libertarian socialists and the left should reclaim libertarian as a term, suggesting these other self-declared libertarians to rename themselves propertarians instead.
+Libertarianism includes some anarchist tendencies, although they are not as widespread as in other countries.
 Although all libertarians oppose government intervention, there is a division between those anarchist or socialist libertarians as well as anarcho-capitalists such as Rothbard and David D. Friedman who adhere to the anti-state position, viewing the state as an unnecessary evil; minarchists such as Nozick who advocate a minimal state, often referred to as a night-watchman state; and classical liberals who support a minimized small government and a major reversal of the welfare state.

 The major libertarian party in the United States is the Libertarian Party.
 However, libertarians are also represented within the Democratic and Republican parties, while others are independent.
 Gallup found that voters who identify as libertarians ranged from 17 to 23% of the American electorate.
 Yellow, a political color associated with liberalism worldwide, has also been used as a political color for modern libertarianism in the United States.
 The Gadsden flag and Pine Tree flag, symbols first used by American revolutionaries, are frequently used by libertarians and the libertarian-leaning Tea Party movement.

 Although libertarian continues to be widely used to refer to anti-state socialists internationally, its meaning in the United States has deviated from its political origins to the extent that the common meaning of libertarian in the United States is different from elsewhere.
-The Libertarian Party asserts the following core beliefs of libertarianism: "Libertarians support maximum liberty in both personal and economic matters.
-They advocate a much smaller government; one that is limited to protecting individuals from coercion and violence.
-Libertarians tend to embrace individual responsibility, oppose government bureaucracy and taxes, promote private charity, tolerate diverse lifestyles, support the free market, and defend civil liberties."
+In the United States, right-libertarianism has become the most common referent of libertarianism since the late 20th century.
 Libertarians have worked to implement their ideas through the Libertarian Party, the Free State Project, agorism, and other forms of activism.